Cyclenerd/offline-map-tile-downloader/README.md

 In a world that's increasingly reliant on internet connectivity, being able to access information offline is a superpower.
 This is especially true for:

 *   **The Off-Grid Community:** When you're living off the grid, you can't rely on a stable internet connection.
 This tool allows you to have detailed maps of your surroundings, which is essential for navigation, resource management, and safety.
-*   **The Meshtastic Community:** Meshtastic is a fantastic open-source, off-grid, decentralized, mesh networking project.
-It allows you to send messages and other data over long distances without needing the internet.
-This tool allows you to create custom map tiles that can be used with the Meshtastic UI, giving you a visual representation of your mesh network on a map, even when you're completely offline.
+*   **The Meshtastic and MeshCore Community:** This tool allows you to create custom map tiles that can be used with the Meshtastic UI or MeshCore Ripple Firmware, giving you a visual representation of your mesh network on a map, even when you're completely offline.

 ## Features